-She worked in many part-time jobs for years and then joined a special one-year subsidized training program offered by Shimoda city.
+She took a series of part-time jobs for years before finally taking advantage in September of a special one-year subsidized training program offered by Shimoda city.

-There are only seven geisha in Shimoda, including Rinka, compared to nearly 300 in the 1950s.
-The number of geisha in Japan peaked at 80,000 in 1928, but now there are only around 1,000.
+There are only seven geisha left in Shimoda, including Rinka, compared to nearly 300 in the 1950s.
+The ranks of geisha across all of Japan peaked at 80,000 in 1928, but now number roughly a thousand.

-Shimoda geisha are not as famous as their sisters in Kyoto, but their training is very tough.
-Rinka trains five days a week in traditional forms of singing, dance and music.
-She also studies other arts such as how to walk.
+Though Shimoda geisha lack the fame of their sisters in the ancient capital of Kyoto, their training is no less rigorous.
+Rinka trains five days a week in traditional forms of singing, dance and music and more esoteric arts such as how to walk.

-Shimoda is hoping that by paying to train, its tourism industry will get a boost.
-Rinka receives 100,000 yen a month as a subsidy for her expenses.
-That program will end in September.
+Shimoda is hoping that by paying to train geisha like Rinka, its tourism industry will get a boost.
+She receives 100,000 yen a month as a subsidy for her expenses, a program that will end in September.

-Despite these efforts, business remains bad.
-The Kanoya kenban, which manages Rinka and other geisha, has only one or two customers a month.
-Fees start from 19,000 yen a performance and even during peak year-end holiday seasons, the Kanoya gets fewer than 10 calls a month.
+Despite these efforts, business remains lackluster.

+The Kanoya kenban, which manages Rinka and other geisha, has only one or two customers a month, with fees starting from 19,000 yen a performance.
+Even during peak year-end holiday seasons, the Kanoya gets fewer than 10 calls a month.